UFC Ring Girl Arianny Celeste Rocks Teeny-Tiny Yellow Bikini On Instagram

 Ring girl Arianny Celeste isn’t afraid of showing off her taut physique and sultry style when she’s working a UFC fight, and the same holds true when she’s posting sexy snapshots of herself on social media.
 The 33-year-old model has amassed quite the online following, touting over 3 million followers on Instagram.
-Even if Arianny keeps herself busy with her many business ventures over the next few years, it’s clear that her online presence is going nowhere, and judging by one of her latest posts, it seems like she’s only getting started.
+Even if Arianny keeps herself busy with her many business ventures over the next few years, it’s clear that her online presence isn’t going anywhere, and judging by one of her latest posts, it seems like she’s only getting started.

 Earlier this week, Arianny took to the popular social media platform to post a sizzling bikini pic, one which left little to the imagination of her hot and bothered followers.
 In this particular photo, Arianny can be seen posing on one knee.
 While the close-up framing cuts off most of the surrounding detail, it’s easy to make out the nearby palm tree which hangs over Celeste.
 In the background, a noticeably pristine and clean beach, as well as the rather muted colors of the ocean, provide some much-needed contrast to complement the eye-popping color featured in the foreground.
 Unlike most Instagram photos, Arianny was kind enough to include geotag information in this post, letting her followers know that this picture was taken on Waikiki Beach, located in Honolulu, Hawaii.